Preparing for the 2nd Busiest Shopping Season of the Year

 4. Try Out Mobile Coupons

 Instead of having people fumble around with cutting out and bringing in paper coupons (and possibly losing them along the way), make the experience easy.
 When you provide customers the convenience of using mobile coupons via SMS, it increases the redemption rates and drives traffic faster to your venue.

 5. From Text Message to Trophy

 If your entertainment venue is host to a league or other competition, then consider creating a targeted SMS campaign for that competition.
 Participants can receive text messages each week with rankings, highlights, and upcoming events/tournaments.
 Send out a “Congratulations” text message to the entire SMS database too.
 This can increase customer satisfaction and leave a positive reflection of your venue’s brand with the competition participants.

 A day to the rink, arcade, or alley should be nothing but fun for the people who come through your entertainment venue’s doors.
 You will roll a strike with your SMS marketing strategy when you provide an easy way for customers to engage with you business both in and outside of the times they visit.

 Tags: entertainment, Mobile Coupons, Mobile Marketing, Mobile Strategy, SMS Marketing, true dialog

 Creating a SMS coupon campaign is pretty straight-forward inside of the platform.
 It is just like a basic SMS campaign, but with the additional step of your coupon code setup.
-The setup defined here assumes that you are not integrating SMS into your point-of-sale system (POS), and that you’ve chosen to use True Dialog’s coding system or that you’ve uploaded your own codes.
+The setup defined here assumes that you are not integrating SMS into your point-of-sale system (POS), and that you’ve chosen to use 3Seventy’s coding system or that you’ve uploaded your own codes.